Amoralpa11/SBI-project/README.md

   *  copy

   # TODOS
-  let the user provide all the interactions and we rebuild it with one of each interaction.
+  * let the user provide all the interactions and we rebuild it with one of each interaction.
+  * let the user pass the estequiometria